Dineshkumar200/Histogram-of-an-image/README.md

-# Histogram and Histogram Equalization of an image
+# 4.Histogram and Histogram Equalization of an image
 ## Aim
 To obtain a histogram for finding the frequency of pixels in an Image with pixel values ranging from 0 to 255.
 Also write the code using OpenCV to perform histogram equalization.